deathtaco1408/ai201-project1-unofficial-guide-starter/planning.md

 <!-- What domain did you choose?
 Why is this knowledge valuable and hard to find through official channels? -->

+how to start and manage a club at CSUMB

 ---

 ## Documents